-What makes a great “hike”?
-For some, it’s the thrill of the challenge, like tackling a 13,000-foot mountain or “13er,” or the lure of a pilgrimage.
-And there are certainly classic hikes around the globe if you want to create a check-the-box list.
-At AFAR, we’re interested in truly experiencing a place—its culture, its communities, its beauty—and putting our body to the test (though we’ll treat it to a good meal and warm bed at night).
+What makes a great hike?
+For some, it’s the thrill of the challenge, like tackling a 13,000-foot mountain (a “13er”) or seeing how far your body can take you over a journey spanning several days.
+There are certainly classic hikes around the globe if you want to create a check-the-box list.
+At Afar, we’re interested in experiences that connect us to a place—its culture, its communities, its beauty—and putting the body to the test (though we’ll treat it to a good meal and warm bed at night).
 We also want to tread softly, leaving no trace and following guides down less-crowded paths.
-These 20 hikes, all AFAR tested—and approved—will carry you around the world one step at a time. —Laura Dannen Redman
+These 21 hikes, all Afar tested—and approved—will carry you around the world one step at a time. —Laura Dannen Redman

 South America